Agricultural revolution pt 1: The Neolithic

 The revolution had brought with it a number of great improvements for Europe and a number of problems.
 It would be a while before these were addressed and the improvements made their way to the outside world.

-For his work, Borlaug would later receive a Nobel price and is credited with saving one billion people from starvation.
+For his work, Borlaug would later receive a Nobel prize and is credited with saving one billion people from starvation.

 Despite the stunning successes of The Green Revolution, it is at this time that we must mention that the word “Green” isn’t used to convey ” environmentally sensible” as we associate it with today (it was as opposed to the Red, Communist Revolution), which underlies its shortcomings: